hadrianmontes/pointfitter/README.md

 # README #

  For the use of pointfitter you will need scipy, tkinter,ttk,matplotlib and numpy.
-They are included with some distributions of python like the anaconda.
-There is a problem in windows with the matplotlib installed by anaconda (spyder), it doen't contain one backend needed.
-This problem is fixed isntalling manually matplotlib.
+They are included with some distributions of python like the anaconda (spyder).
+There is a problem in Windows with the matplotlib installed by anaconda (spyder).
+It doen't contain one needed backend.
+This problem is fixed isntalling manually matplotlib http://matplotlib.org/downloads.html

 To execute pointfitter just type in your terminal python pointfitter.py or run it from your python editor.
 The program is very intuitive to use.

 ### What is this repository for? ###